IBM-Cloud/docs/cli/reference/bluemix_cli/index.md

 OK
 ```

 You are now ready to use {{site.data.keyword.Bluemix_notm}} built-in commands.
-For example:
+For example, run the `bluemix catalog templates` command to list all the available {{site.data.keyword.Bluemix_notm}} boilerplate templates:

 ```
 ~$ bluemix catalog templates